eLyiN/WikiNecro/Getting-Started.md

 3. Edit .\Config\auth.json
 3. Edit AuthType to be "google" for Google, "ptc" for Ptc
 4. Edit your password and username when choosing PTC login
-5. Safe file
+5. Save the auth.json file
-6. edit .\Config\config.json with your desired settings
+6. Edit .\Config\config.json with your desired settings
+ * More details on these settings can be found [here](https://github.com/NecronomiconCoding/NecroBot/wiki/Config)
-7. Put the DefaultLatitude and DefaultLongitude which can be found [here](http://mondeca.com/index.php/en/any-place-en) to fit your desired location.
+7. Put your latitude and longitude values in the `DefaultLatitude` and `DefaultLongitude` variables
+ * You can find GPS coordinates [here](http://mondeca.com/index.php/en/any-place-en) to fit your desired location.
-8. Safe file
+8. Save the config.json file
-8. Run the `PoGo.NecroBot.CLI.exe`
+9. Run `PoGo.NecroBot.CLI.exe` again
-9. For "Google login", paste your code into the website that pops up (Ctrl+V) (if the website does not pop-up go to http://google.com/device)
+10. For "Google login", Necro-Bot has copied your device code onto your clipboard.
+Paste your code (Ctrl+V) into the Google website that pops up in your default browser to authenticate  (if the website does not pop-up go to http://google.com/device)
-10. Click next and next again and Bot will start.
+11. Click next and next again and Bot will start.
-9. Profit.

 ### Using GitHub pull and repository
 #### **Downloading necessary files**